 I can modify the SQL SELECT command to specify just the columns I want to use.

-Then reopen the virtual table to load my selected columns into the Data Editor.
+Then close and reopen the virtual table to load my selected columns into the Data Editor.

 Using Virtual Tables